About John Sumser

 So at the very same time the HR people are part of every layoff.
 And so they have to be compassionate all the way through.
 But there two different kinds of compassionate: one is you're helping and the other is challenging.

-“The HR people are part of every layoff.
-And so they have to be compassionate all the way through.
-But there two different kinds of compassionate: one is you’re helping and the other is challenging.”
+"There two different kinds of compassionate: one is you’re helping and the other is challenging."

 It's hard to sit through terminations and many of the people of HR are going to have to do that a lot while they're being compassionate with the people who are still working there because the people who still work there have adjustment problems.